DCNick3/shin-translation-tools/shin-tl/README.md

 ### Rebuild the rom files

 You then would need to put the translated file back into the rom.
-I am not aware of any tools that can produce files compatible with the Astral Air version of the engine.
+I am not aware of any tools that can produce files compatible with the White Eternity version of the engine.
 I will probably write one later.

 What works for now is to find the offset of the original `main.snr` file in the rom, and replace it with the translated `main_translated.snr` file and manually overwrite it in a hex editor.
 This won't work if the translated file is larger than the original one, so a proper tool should be made.

 Also, for the most games, it makes sense to patch the `patch.rom` file instead, as it is usually smaller, and it takes precedence over the `data.rom` file.

-In Astral Air there's no `patch.rom` file in the original distribution, but the engine will still load it if it's present.
+In White Eternity there's no `patch.rom` file in the original distribution, but the engine will still load it if it's present.